Cathryn Sophia: Background

 Cathryn Sophia is a bay filly bred in Maryland by Robert Manfuso.
 She was sired by Street Boss, a sprinter who won the Bing Crosby Handicap and the Triple Bend Handicap in 2008.
 The best of his other progeny have included Rapper Dragon, Danza (Arkansas Derby) and The Quarterback (Newmarket Handicap).
 Cathryn Sophia's dam Sheave was an unraced daughter of the 2003 American Horse of the Year Mineshaft, and a distant female-line descendant of the 1923 Kentucky Oaks winner Untidy.
+Robert Manfuso also owned Belterra, grand dam of Cathryn Sophia won the G2 Golden Rod Stakes in 2001 and was second in the following year's G1 Ashland Stakes.

 In September 2014 the yearling filly was consigned to the Fasig-Tipton Mid-Atlantic Eastern Fall sale and was bought for $30,000 by Charles J Zacney.
 She entered the ownership of the Zacney's Cash Is King Stable.
 Cathryn Sophia has been trained throughout her racing career by John Servis, best known as the trainer of Smarty Jones.

 Racing career

 2015: two-year-old career

-Cathryn Sophia began her track career in a six furlong maiden race at Parx on October 30, 2015 and won by twelve and three quarter lengths from eight opponents.
+Cathryn Sophia began her track career in a six furlong maiden race at Parx on October 30, 2015, and won by twelve and three quarter lengths from eight opponents.
 On December 5 she faced better opposition in the Gin Talking Stakes over seven furlongs at Laurel Park and won by more than sixteen lengths from Prognosis.